 Find out whether there are endangered species near your site using the Department of Pesticide Regulation's PRESCRIBE program.

 - Ensure that spray equipment is properly calibrated to deliver the desired pesticide amount for optimal coverage.

 - Use appropriate spray nozzles and pressure to minimize off-site movement of pesticides.

 - Learn how Smart Sprayer technology saves money and protects orchards and the environment.

 - Wind speed over 10 and under 3 mph

 - Temperature inversions

-- Just prior to rain or irrigation (unless it is an appropriate amount, such as when incorporating a soil-applied pesticide)
+- Just prior to rain or irrigation (unless it is specifically recommended, as when incorporating a soil-applied pesticide)

 - At tractor speeds over 2 mph